holderbaum/resume/resume.md

 I designed and built an IoT Platform for connected machines.
-The project consisted of development and maintenance of the embedded platform in the machine, building a scalable cloud infrastructure to maintain the connection to the vehicles and designing and delivering supportive software for end users.
+The project consisted of development and maintenance of the embedded platform in the connected machines, building a scalable cloud infrastructure to maintain the connection to the vehicles and designing and delivering supportive software for end users.

 The embedded software is built fully Test Driven and based on FreeRTOS and C++.
 The cloud infrastructure is hosted on AWS, completely defined in code using